AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 CloudN supports a browser based GUI Interface and REST APIs.

-After the virtual machine boots up, you must first log in into the machine while still in hypervisor console.
+After the virtual machine boots up, you must first log in to the machine while still in hypervisor console.

 **CloudN Login User Name: admin**